jharkness25/project-joshua-and-autumn/proposal/proposal.md

 need to associate contaminants and sediment data with X/Y coordinates (Lat/Lon, dms) through joining these data files with the stations data file.
 Then we will need to plot X/Y data and use colors or shapes to display the associated sediments/contaminants data.
+We will probably find the packages `leaflet` and `sp` useful.
 Pie charts may be useful to overlay on map plots to display percent composition of sediment types.

 Histograms and density plots will be useful in depicting the relationship of single numeric variables, such as statistical